bentomhall/nih-system/homebrewery/world/people.md

 When an opponent misses you with an opportunity attack, you can use your reaction to make a melee weapon attack with an equipped weapon against them.
 You do so at advantage.

+#### Night's Children
+Visually the most distinct, the Night's Children of Byssia are generally tall and statuesque, with visible musculature.
+With very pale skin (that rarely tans or burns) and pure-black, straight hair, they have the least internal variation.
+Descended from the ancient Nocthians, who were an isolated people, the Night's Children stand out from the rest.

+Culturally, they are dedicated to the worship of Nocthis, Lady of Mystery.
+Culturally, they are inveterate delvers into secrets.

+**Ability Score Increase.** +1 Strength, +1 Intelligence

+**Additional Proficiencies.** You are proficient in Investigation and Insight.

+**Darkvision.** The Lady of Mystery, Queen of Night, has gifted you with darkvision out to 60 ft.

+**Intuitive Detective.** When you make an Investigation check to discover a hidden door, trap, concealed lever, you add twice your proficiency bonus instead.
+When you make an Insight check to figure out what secrets someone is keeping or detect a hidden motive, you gain one additional insight on a success.

+#### Wall Builders
+The wall-builders, native to the Sea of Grass, are a mixed group who can trace their heritage back to the confusion around the Cataclysm about 250 years ago.
+Physically, they are have medium-brown skin, stand shorter and rounder than most, and have wide variation in hair.
+The median wall-builder has curly brown hair, but red, blonde, and even more exotic hair colors are known.

+Culturally, wall-builders are the most god-bound, worshiping the Seasonal Four.
+They're also the most community-oriented by far.
+Their name comes from a tradition that the first thing built in a new settlement is a wall, at least a palisade.
+This stems from the days when the Kaelthians who became the wall-builders thought they were alone in the world besides the monsters.

+**Ability Score Increase**. +1 Constitution, +1 Wisdom

+**Linguist.** Wall-builders live in the most melting-pot areas linguistically.
+This gives many of them a knack for picking up languages.When you listen to conversation in a language you don't speak for at least 10 minutes, you can pick up the rudiments.
+Enough to be understood, but not enough to convey subtle details.

+Additionally, you can make out the basic sense of any text written in a script for which you are fluent in at least one language.
+This does not help you decipher intentionally obfuscated or encoded messages.

+**Diplomat.** When you attempt to persuade someone to bypass procedures or to stop hostilities, you always interact as if the opponent is at worst indifferent to you.

 \page

 ### Ihmisi
-{{note
-#### Ihmisi of Quartus

 The ihmisi, the children of the woods, also called "wood elves" by the less educated, are the descendants of those ancient elves (the aelvar) who renounced or were psychologically or physically ill-suited for the practice of arcane magic.
 Outcast from the mage-dominated aelvar society, they found a home in the woods.
 The end of the Second Age came when they developed the primal arts, calling on the spirits of nature (aka ihminen or kami) for power.
 With this power, some of them wreaked a terrible vengeance against the decadent empire, cajoling the great spirit embodied in the third moon of Quartus to crash down upon their capital.
-The reprecussions of this event still remain: the ihmisi and gwerin (the other major aelvar offshoot) are still somewhat at odds despite the passage of more than four millennia.
+The repercussions of this event still remain: the ihmisi and gwerin (the other major aelvar offshoot) are still somewhat at odds despite the passage of more than four millennia.
-}}

 Physically, ihmisi are of medium height, standing shorter than many taller humans but much taller than dwarves.
 Slender and graceful, they have light-brown skin (often with a greenish undertone) and brown hair, often with blonde or red tones...but just as often with green tones and mottled, almost leaf-like patterns.
 Green and brown eyes are most common; their eyes only have a small amount of the jewel tones of the gwerin.
 Their ears are slightly elongated and pointed, and their faces are sharper with larger eyes than most humans.
 Their pupils are cat-like slits.